dustyw0lf/PowerPy/README.md

 ```

 ## ToDo
 - [ ] Provide support for [Poetry](https://python-poetry.org) projects out of the box.
-Right now they require Poetry to be preinstalled.
+Right now tools using Poetry require it to be preinstalled.

 ## Credits
 All credit for the tools used as examples - [Carbon14](https://github.com/Lazza/Carbon14), [Maigret](https://github.com/soxoj/maigret), and [Telegram-phone-number-checker](https://github.com/bellingcat/telegram-phone-number-checker) - goes to their respective developers.